PrasadShelar88/AI-Powered-Cybersecurity-Threat-Detection/README.md

 Traditional cybersecurity systems often depend on predefined rules.
 These rules may not always identify new or unusual attack patterns.

-The **AI-Powered Cybersecurity Threat Detection System** uses Machine Learning to analyze network activity and identify whether behavior is:
+The **AI-Powered Cybersecurity Threat Detection** uses Machine Learning to analyze network activity and identify whether behavior is:

 - ✅ Normal
 - ⚠️ Suspicious